Here’s a list of some of the best homeschool curriculum for ADHD, Dyslexia, and other LDs:

-Connect The Thoughts – Secular, but religion-friendly core homeschool curriculum.
-It is for ages 5-adult, K-12.
+Connect The Thoughts – This is a secular program, but it’s also a religion-friendly core homeschool curriculum.
+It is for ages 5-adult, and K-12.
 At last check, there was NO Math provided.

 Robinson Curriculum – K-12 self-teaching curriculum that includes 22 CD-ROMs.

-Five in A Row Literature-Based Studies – Requires the addition of math, grammar, spelling, and penmanship.
+Five in A Row Literature-Based Studies – This is an partial curriculum that requires you to add math, grammar, spelling, and penmanship.
 However this program provides other content curricula.

-Moving Beyond the Page – Complete, literature based homeschool curriculum.
+Moving Beyond the Page – This is a complete, literature based homeschool curriculum.
 The focus is on encouraging critical thinking and creativity.

 **Farm Country General Store doesn’t sound like a curriculum provider, but they are.
 FCGS has a variety of books on a variety of subjects.
 They also have products for active learning, like seeds, art supplies, counting sets, etc. The mix of products is eclectic and fun to explore.
 It’s a great place to find treasures for hands-on teaching.

 **Rainbow Resource – If you it has to do with home schooling, they’ve probably got it.
-The catalog is thick.
-The catalog has books, learning tools, software, etc. Just about any kind of curriculum you can imagine can be found at Rainbow Resource.
-The products are also listed at a fairly low prices.
+The catalog is thick, and it has books, learning tools, software, etc. Just about any kind of curriculum you imagine is found at Rainbow Resource, and the products are also listed at a fairly low prices.
 You may or may not find best homeschool curriculum for adhd or dyslexia here, but it’s a great source for a wide variety of topics!